torvalds/linux/Documentation/RCU/torture.rst

 checked for such errors.
 The "rmmod" command forces a "SUCCESS", "FAILURE", or "RCU_HOTPLUG" indication to be printk()ed.
-The first two are self-explanatory, while the last indicates that while there were no RCU failures, CPU-hotplug problems were detected.
+The first two are self-explanatory, while the last indicates that while there were anal RCU failures, CPU-hotplug problems were detected.

 Usage on Mainline Kernels